diodesign/diosix/docs/run.md

 is an emulated RISC-V 64-bit machine configured with 4 CPU cores and 2 GB of RAM.

-The build script also generates the Root VM image and boots the hypervisor and the Root VM in QEMU for you to interact with and use.
+The build script also generates the Root VM image, and boots the hypervisor and the Root VM in QEMU for you to interact with and use.
 By default, the Root VM is a Linux-powered guest.
 You can log in using the username `root` with no password.

 Rebooting the Root VM reboots the hypervisor.

+---

-### Run inside a Docker container
+## Run inside a Docker container

-To run the compiled hypervisor inside the QEMU emulator using a Docker
+To run the compiled hypervisor inside the QEMU emulator using a Docker container, follow the containerization steps in [Build Diosix](build.md).
-container:
+Then run one of the following commands:

 ```bash
 # For the Ubuntu environment